Marvel Heroes (video game): Plot

 The heroes are then summoned to the X Mansion by Professor Charles Xavier, who explains that anti-mutant terrorists called the Purifiers have launched a genocidal attack on Mutant Town.
 The heroes rush to Mutant Town to stop the killings, fighting not only the Purifiers, but also the Reavers, a group of psychotic cyborg mercenaries led by Lady Deathstrike, who has allied herself with the Purifiers due to her grudge against the mutant Wolverine.
-The heroes fight the Purifiers back to their base in an abandoned trainyard, where they discover that the Purifiers have taken advantage of the Juggernaut's hatred of Xavier in order to trick him into defending their base.
+The heroes fight the Purifiers back to their base in an abandoned train yard, where they discover that the Purifiers have taken advantage of the Juggernaut's hatred of Xavier in order to trick him into defending their base.
 The heroes subdue Juggernaut and force the Purifiers to retreat from Mutant Town.
-Upon returning to the X Mansion, they are contacted by Nick Fury, who reveals that the Purifiers' leader, Reverend William Stryker, is colluding with AIM in order to create an anti-mutant superweapon.
+Upon returning to the X-Mansion, they are contacted by Nick Fury, who reveals that the Purifiers' leader, Reverend William Stryker, is colluding with AIM to create an anti-mutant superweapon.
 The heroes rush to the Purifier main base, Fort Stryker, in order to destroy the superweapon and apprehend Stryker.
-However, when they arrive, they find that Stryker is already under attack by Magneto and his Brotherhood of Evil Mutants in retaliation for their attack on Mutant Town.
+However, when they arrive, they find that Stryker is already under attack by Magneto and his Brotherhood of Mutants in retaliation for their attack on Mutant Town.
 Magneto threatens to kill Stryker, but the heroes refuse to let this happen and defeat him.
-As Stryker is arrested, the heroes discover that he has sold genomes from the mutants his forces captured to Mr. Sinister for an unknown purpose.
+As Stryker is arrested, the heroes discover that he has sold genomes from the mutants his forces captured to Mister Sinister for an unknown purpose.
 The heroes track Sinister to the Savage Land, which is under attack by not only Sinister's Mutate army, but also hostile tribesmen under the control of the mutant Sauron and a Brood invasion force.
 The heroes defeat Sinister, but he manages to escape and deliver a clone of Lucas Bishop to Doctor Doom.

-The heroes are then called to the SHIELD Helicarrier, where Nick Fury takes them with ending the threats of AIM and HYDRA.
+The heroes are then called to the Helicarrier, where Nick Fury takes them with ending the threats of AIM and Hydra.
 After defeating both MODOK and the Mandarin, Doctor Doom steals one of the Mandarin's rings and reveals his master plan.
-It was he who originally orchestrated HYDRA's attack on the Raft which led to the mass breakout of super-villains, as well as commissioned Mr Sinister to gather Mutant DNA through the Purifiers to create a clone of Bishop.
+It was he who originally orchestrated Hydra's attack on the Raft which led to the mass breakout of super-villains, as well as commissioned Mr. Sinister to gather mutant DNA through the Purifiers to create a clone of Bishop.
 The purpose of the clone is to create a conduit with which Doom can control the Cosmic Cube, while the super-villain breakout was intended to keep the heroes occupied while he finalizes his plan.